Framework-R-D/phlex-design/workflows/wirecell-charge-waveform-sim-doc.rst

 The purpose of this document is to describe the workflow with just enough detail to ensure that the higher order functions (HOFs) described are sufficient to the task.

 We begin with the assumption that the simulated energy deposit information (e.g. hits simulated by GEANT4) for a single trigger record will fit into memory at one time, even for the 100s supernova burst (SNB) trigger record. [#f1]_
-The workflow we propose is illustrated in :numref:`fig-wirecell` and :numref:`fig-wirecell-func`.
+The workflow we propose is illustrated in :numref:`fig-wirecell-func` and :numref:`fig-wirecell`.
 Each diagram shows the workflow as a graph.
+:numref:`fig-wirecell-func` shows the function-centric view of the workflow, in which the nodes are functions and the edges show the flow of data between the functions.
 :numref:`fig-wirecell` shows the data-centric view of the workflow, in which the nodes are data and the edges are relations between the data, including the functions that create the data.
-:numref:`fig-wirecell-func` shows the function-centric view of the workflow, in which the nodes are functions and the edges show the flow of data between the functions.

 Because the processing we show does not need to span (or, equivalently, *fold over*) multiple trigger records, we show only one trigger record in the diagrams.

+.. graphviz:: wirecell-charge-waveform-sim-func.gv
+   :caption: A possible Wire-Cell charged waveform simulation workflow, in the function-centric view.
+             The outer box encloses all of the higher order functions (HOFs) that make up the *sim* workflow.
+             Shaded rectangles denote the HOFs and the user-supplied algorithms used in them.
+             The solid arrow shows the data flow from one HOF to the next one in the workflow.
+             The labels on the solid arrows denote the data products.
+             The indices on the names of the data products imply the hierarchy of data product sets to which the data products belong.
+             A single index denotes a data product that belongs to a *TriggerRecord*.
+             A double index denotes one that belongs to a *TimeBin*, created by the *unfold*, and associated with a *TriggerRecord*
+   :name: fig-wirecell-func
+   :align: center

 .. graphviz:: wirecell-charge-waveform-sim.gv
    :caption: A possible Wire-Cell charged waveform simulation workflow, in the data-centric view.